Two days ago, I got home from a digital nomad experiment where I road tripped up the west coast, particularly the PNW, with a travel buddy.

 For me, it meant putting an inexpensive VA on the credit card to outsource, because I was 100% confident it would pay off in boatloads later.
 And that it’d actually be more expensive to not go into that tiny bit of debt for the moment… I’d be holding myself back & forcing myself to do things I hate… which means that I procrastinate them… which means I hold back my own company’s growth.
 Which is not a good thing.

-Also, you get the confidence to say “fuck it” because you’re an awesome person living an awesome lifestyle most people only dream of.
+Also, you get the confidence to say “screw it” because you’re an awesome person living an awesome lifestyle most people only dream of.
 It kind of unleashes this 100% unabashed confidence in yourself that everything you touch WILL turn into gold.
 That your business WILL grow like crazy and it WILL be amazing, so a tiny bit of credit card debt right now ain’t no thang.

 14. Throw Your “Ideal Schedule” Out the Window